kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 ##### InUse indicator
 The PodNetworkAttachment object can be referenced by at least one Pod.
 When this is the case, the PodNetworkAttachment cannot be deleted.
-This will be maintained by the PodNetwork Controller and enforced via a finalizer.\
+This will be maintained by the PodNetwork Controller and enforced via a finalizer.
 When identifying Pods using PodNetworkAttachment for this purpose, the controller will filter out Pods that are in Succeeded or Failed state.

 ##### Mutability
-The PodNetworkAttachment object will be immutable.
+The PodNetworkAttachment object's spec section will be immutable.
 The API server will provide the admission control for that.

 ##### Lifecycle